ibrahim-ethem-ispir/ibrahim-ethem-ispir/README.md

 I am studying at Kahramanmaraş Sütçü İmam University. 🎓.
 I have decided to become a software developer with my interest in technology since I was a child and I am improving myself in this field 💡.
 I take care to discover new technologies and to use the technologies I have used in the most accurate and reliable way. ✨Apart from these, I prepare videos that can be useful for beginners and software developers on my youtube channel. 👨🏻‍💻.
 I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms 🤓.

-## Hello, 👋 would you like to check out my youtube channel?
+## Hello, 👋 would you like to check out my youtube channel ?
 [Kadim Teknoloji](https://www.youtube.com/c/KadimTeknoloji)

 ### Talking about Personal Stuffs: